vishalbalaji3/OODAE-gift-report-by-campaign/README.md

 ## Architecture Overview

-This application uses a **separated data preparation architecture** with distinct modules:
+This application uses a **simplified, consolidated architecture** with all components in the root directory:

 - **`config.R`**: Configuration settings, mappings, and file paths
 - **`helpers.R`**: Utility functions for formatting, validation, and logging
 - **`data_prep.R`**: Data loading, cleaning, processing, and analysis functions
-- **`app.R`**: Shiny UI and server logic only
+- **`app.R`**: Complete Shiny application with UI and server logic

 ### Benefits of This Structure

+1. **Simplicity**: All code in one location for easy navigation and maintenance
-1. **Reusability**: Data preparation can be used for Quarto reports, PowerBI, or other tools
+2. **Reusability**: Data preparation can be used for Quarto reports, PowerBI, or other tools
-2. **Performance**: Data is processed once and cached, not on every dashboard load
+3. **Performance**: Data is processed once and cached, not on every dashboard load
-3. **Maintainability**: Clear separation between data logic and presentation logic
+4. **Maintainability**: Clear separation between data logic and presentation logic
+5. **Deployment**: Single file structure simplifies deployment to ShinyApps.io
-4. **Testing**: Each component can be tested and validated independently
+6. **Testing**: Each component can be tested and validated independently
-5. **Scalability**: Easy to extend with new analysis functions or data sources
+7. **Scalability**: Easy to extend with new analysis functions or data sources

 ## Key Features